Running the good race

-• Saint Mark Parish is located in the scenic and historic town of Clarkesville, GA.
+• We are located in the scenic and historic town of Clarkesville, GA.
 St. Mark Parish was founded June 20th, 1964 and the first Mass celebrated in the new church was in February of 1968.
 November of that same year saw the official dedication by Archbishop Thomas A. Donnellan.

 • It was first cared for by Glenmary Mission priests until 1992.
 St. Mark has been blessed to have several sisters from various communities assist in its growth.
 Specifically, Sister Catherine Concannon and Sister Mary Bean, both of the Order of Notre Dame in 1970 to establish various ministries for the social and religious needs of the community.
 It was during this time that St. Mark became one of the founding members of the Sharing and Caring program in Clarkesville, offering aid to the marginalized in the community.
 Then in 1980, Sister Mary Burke, formalized our religious education program.

 • The parish grew during the 1990’s with the arrivalof many hispanic families and subsequently a Eucharist in Spanish began to be offered by Fr.
 Alex Keenan.
 This also precipitated the arrival of Sister Martha Herrera, R.F.R., who came to assist the community in 1995 and who established much of what is the Hispanic Apostolate at St. Mark today.